 Our Black and Blue Jam features a summery blend of blue and blackberries that will brighten any morning.
 If you can’t get fresh berries from your garden or market, always buy organic.
 Non-organic berries are often covered in hard to remove pesticides, which you don’t want to eat!

 Our Bumbleberry Pie is a crafty combination of all of our favorite berries.
 And, to make it better, we made this pie with a sugar cookie crust!
 This definitely isn’t in the health food section of our books, but it is made with whole ingredients.
-And, no preservatives or artificial flavors!
-It’s always ok to treat yourself, and it’s even better to do when you make the treats yourself.
+And, corn syrup or artificial flavors!
+It’s always ok to treat yourself, and it’s even better to do when you make the treat yourself.